Emirates National Oil Company: Overview of personnel

-The board of members consists of Sheikh Hamdan Bin Rashid Al Maktoum, Saeed Mohammed Al Tayer and Ahmad Sharaf.
+The board of members consists of Sheikh Saeed Mohammed Ahmad Al Tayer, Sheikh Abdulrahman Saleh Al Saleh.
 The group's current CEO is Saif Humaid Al Falasi.
 Mohammad Sharf serves as the group's CFO.

 Awards

 In 2018, the group was awarded a Transform Award MENA Bronze.

 In 2020, ENOC Group won the Dubai Gold Award for Quality, which honors the outstanding performance of organizations, during a virtual ceremony held on November 11, 2020.